arthurmensch/modl/README.md

 [Dictionary Learning for Massive Matrix Factorization](https://hal.archives-ouvertes.fr/hal-01308934v2).
 International Conference on Machine Learning, Jun 2016, New York, United States.
 2016

-It allows to perform sparse / dense matrix factorization on fully-observed/missing data very efficiently, by leveraging random sampling with online learning.
+It allows to perform sparse / dense matrix factorization on fully-observed/missing data very efficiently, by leveraging random subsampling with online learning.
 It is able to factorize matrices of terabyte scale with hundreds of components in the latent space in a few hours.

 This package allows to reproduce the